cameronkerrnz/jingle_bell_mould/README.md

 If you want to make your own designs, you can use Inkscape to create a suitable shape.
 Each shape needs to be an closed shape, not a path.
 Manually trace over the source image, avoid any tracing tools... and [Sep 2025] don't expect ChatGPT to make a useful SVG tracing.

-When it comes to printing, note that the model is oddly sized currently; once you've rendered it in OpenSCAD and exported it (use for .3mf format), then load it into Prusa Slicer.
-Use the meature tool to select the two opposing corners of the quarter-spheres, then scale it to the size you want (I recommend 55mm).
+When it comes to printing, the mould is sized for a 55mm ball, which will shrink to about 50mm.
+You should be able to update the `ball_diameter` variable appropriately, or resize it in the slicer.

-You may like to try using features such as ironing and variable layer height... the clay will pick up that detail, but you can use tools like a moist sponge, a toothbrush, or clay sculpting tools to deal with that.
+I have printed this with a 0.2mm layer height on a speed setting.
+You could reduce layer height or try using variable layer height... the clay does pick up the detail at 0.2mm, but you can use tools like a moist sponge, a moist toothbrush, clay sculpting tools or a smooth stone to deal with that.

 ![View of the sliced model](./images/koru_stars_sliced.png)